chariotsofiron/chariotsofiron.github.io/src/mira.md

 - No clock: The CPU is perfectly synchronized and uses a "Waterfall" pipeline design
 - Minimal redstone to reduce game updates
-- Control lines are decoded directly instead of using a [PLA](https://en.wikipedia.org/wiki/Programmable_logic_array)
+- Directly decoded control lines instead of using a [PLA](https://en.wikipedia.org/wiki/Programmable_logic_array)
 - Pre-powered bussing lines